bowang-lab/MedSAM/README.md

 4. Enter the MedSAM folder `cd MedSAM` and run `pip install -e .`

-## Fine-tune SAM on customized dataset
+## Fine-tune SAM on customized datasets

 We provide a step-by-step tutorial with a small dataset to help you quickly start the training process.